mellowmarshe/kitter/README.md

 ```

 [POST] /add
 ! content   : string  : the content of the post. this must be less than 512 characters.
 ? id        : integer : the id of the post
 ? author    : string  : the author of the post
+? author_id : integer : the id of the poster
 ? content   : string  : the content of the post
 ? timestamp : string  : the timestamp of when posted